⚡ Quick Review: Subroutines

 Exam Strategy: Top-Down Design

-Cambridge examiners award high marks for Top-Down Design (also known as step-wise refinement).
-This is the process of breaking a large, complex algorithm down into smaller, manageable subroutines.
-By using Functions and Procedures, you prove to the examiner that you understand modular programming, making your code easier to read, test, and debug.
+Examiners award high marks for Top-Down Design (step-wise refinement).
+This is the process of breaking a large algorithm down into smaller, manageable subroutines.
+By using Functions and Procedures, you prove to the examiner that you understand modular programming.

 Python vs. Pseudocode Subroutines